gaochaousc/Towards-GPGPU-JSON-parsing/README.md

 The idea can be found in the link below:</br>
 https://raphlinus.github.io/personal/2018/05/10/toward-gpu-json-parsing.html </br>
 The implementation focused on C++, </br>
-Further details will be added accordingly.
+Further details will be added accordingly.</br >
+You can change line 172 and line 178 for input.